Thermal energy storage: Adsorption (or Sorption) solar heating and storage

 Adsorption processes also fall into this category.
 It can be used to not only store thermal energy, but also control air humidity.
 Zeolites (microporous crystalline alumina-silicates) and silica gels are well suited for this purpose.
 In hot, humid environments, this technology is often used in combination with lithium chloride to cool water.

 The low cost ($200/ton) and high cycle rate (2,000×) of synthetic zeolites such as Linde 13X with water adsorbate has garnered much academic and commercial interest recently for use for thermal energy storage (TES), specifically of low-grade solar and waste heat.
 Several pilot projects have been funded in the EU from 2000 to the present (2020).
 The basic concept is to store solar thermal energy as chemical latent energy in the zeolite.
 Typically, hot dry air from flat plate solar collectors is made to flow through a bed of zeolite such that any water adsorbate present is driven off.
 Storage can be diurnal, weekly, monthly, or even seasonal depending on the volume of the zeolite and the area of the solar thermal panels.
 When heat is called for during the night, or sunless hours, or winter, humidified air flows through the zeolite.
 As the humidity is adsorbed by the zeolite, heat is released to the air and subsequently to the building space.
 This form of TES, with specific use of zeolites, was first taught by Guerra in 1978.
 Advantages over molten salts and other high temperature TES include that (1) the temperature required is only the stagnation temperature typical of a solar flat plate thermal collector, and (2) as long as the zeolite is kept dry, the energy is stored indefinitely.
 Because of the low temperature, and because the energy is stored as latent heat of adsorption, thus eliminating the insulation requirements of a molten salt storage system, costs are significantly lower.

+Disadvantages of solar heating and storage include their lower energy density compared to other thermal energy systems and also how relatively slow the energy transfer process is in the system known as the absorption bed.
+In addition, in order to keep maximum performance up, the system requires tedious maintenance of the controls.
+These controls manage factors such as humidity, temperature, and airflow which can alter operating conditions.